He4eT/elseifplayer/README.md

 /#/<mode>/<encodedURL>/[theme]/
 ```

-- The `mode` parameter specifies the player interface mode:
+- `mode` specifies the player interface mode:
   - `play`: the default multi-window mode
   - `focus`: the single-window mode without additional windows, such as the status bar
-- The `encodedURL` parameter represents the location of the storyfile encoded with `encodeURIComponent`.
+- `encodedURL` represents the location of the storyfile encoded with `encodeURIComponent`.
-- The `theme` parameter is optional and allows you to choose a specific UI theme.
+- `theme` is optional and allows you to choose a specific UI theme.

 ### CORS